-Strixhaven is a new Magic set coming April 23, 2021.
-It will feature brand-new, Standard-legal cards, and it will be available on Magic Arena, Magic Online, and for tabletop play.
-Plus, there will be five new pre-built Commander decks coming with the set, as well as special premium cards available in each booster pack.
+Strixhaven is Magic‘s newest set, out now!
+It features brand-new, Standard-legal cards, and it’s available on Magic Arena, Magic Online, and for tabletop play.
+Plus, along with Strixhaven, Wizards of the Coast has released five new Commander decks with thematic ties to the set, as well as a new subset of special premium cards.

 Strixhaven’s Theme & Story